Rooting Out Incorrect RIPE Atlas Probe Geolocations: Results

 \subsubsection{Tardiness}

 0.2cm At times, probes reporting RTTs that violate SOI are simply late to report a move.
-In Figure~\ref{fig:case_study}, we show longitudinal ping measurements from probe 822 whose operator reported a location in Germany.
-From 2019 to 2022, its RTTs to the Nuremberg RIPE servers were a minimum of 17.2 ms, indicating the probe was likely within 1.1K~miles of Nuremberg.
-After a disconnect between November~2021 and February~2022, the probe reported a minimum RTT of 23~ms to the Singapore RIPE server, indicating it was likely within 1.5K miles of Singapore.
-However, until April 2023, the probe reported a location in Germany, which is, of course, not within 1.5K miles of Singapore.
-Eventually, the operator updated their metadata to Brunei, which is within 1.5K miles of Singapore.
+Figure~\ref{fig:case_study} shows longitudinal ping measurements from probe 822 whose operator reported a location in Germany.
+From 2019 to 2022, its RTTs to the Nuremberg RIPE servers were a minimum of 17.2 ms, indicating the probe was likely within 1,700~km of Nuremberg.
+After a disconnect between November~2021 and February~2022, the probe reported a minimum RTT of 23~ms to the Singapore RIPE server, indicating it was likely within 2,400~km of Singapore.
+However, until April 2023, the probe reported a location in Germany, which is not within 2,400~km of Singapore.
+In April 2023, the operator updated their metadata to Brunei, which is within 2,400~km of Singapore.
 The probe no longer reports RTTs in violation of the SOI.